Sayaka Miki: Appearances in other media

 Sayaka has appeared in several manga series in the Puella Magi Madoka Magica franchise.
 She is a supporting character in Puella Magi Oriko Magica, where she is one of Homura's friends.
 In this timeline, Homura protects Sayaka from Kyubey, and prevents her from learning about magic or becoming a magical girl.
 In Puella Magi Madoka Magica: The Different Story, Sayaka has a similar personality to the original series, but displays more perfectionist tendencies.
 She fights alongside Mami, who gets injured while protecting her; as a result, Sayaka ends her partnership with Mami out of guilt and decides to fight alone.
 She is a recurring character in Puella Magi Madoka Magica: Wraith Arc, which takes place between the films Eternal and Rebellion.
 Sayaka also appears in a novel adaptation of the original series written by Hajime Ninomae, illustrated by Yūpon and published by Nitroplus, with script composition by Gen Urobuchi.
 The novel details how Sayaka met with Madoka and formed a friendship with her, becoming her childhood friend.
 She appears in the manga adaptation of the anime series, written and illustrated by Honakogae, and published by Houbunsha.

 Sayaka is a playable character in most Puella Magi Madoka Magica video games, such as the PlayStation Portable action video game developed by Namco Bandai Games, Puella Magi Madoka Magica Portable (2012), and the PlayStation Vita game titled Puella Magi Madoka Magica: The Battle Pentagram (2013).
 She is also present alongside Kyoko in the third-person shooter (TPS) titled Puella Magi Madoka Magica TPS Featuring Sayaka Miki & Sakura Kyoko (2012).
 Sayaka appeared in the pachinko games Slot Puella Magi Madoka Magica (2013) and Slot Puella Magi Madoka Magica 2 (2016), the latter of which featured the song "Naturally" by her voice actress Eri Kitamura and Madoka's Aoi Yuki.
 She is also featured in CR Pachinko Puella Magi Madoka Magica (2017), SLOT Puella Magi Madoka Magica A (2017), and Slot Puella Magi Madoka Magica the Movie: Rebellion (2019).

 The character appears in several crossover games such as the role-playing video games Crash Fever and Kaden Shoujo.
-Sayaka also appears in the mobile game Phantom of the Kill, Valkyrie Connect, Unison League, Million Arthur, and the tower defense RPG Chain Chronicle.
+Sayaka also appears in the mobile games Phantom of the Kill, Valkyrie Connect, Unison League, Million Arthur, Puyo Puyo Quest, and the tower defense RPG Chain Chronicle.
 A drama CD that explores Sayaka's character was also released.